lucadibello/ChiassoTV-PWA/README.md

 > Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 It features solid transaction support, relations, eager and lazy loading, read replication and more.
 > - https://sequelize.org/

-To interact with cerain REST APIs it's needed a JWT Token (send as Authorization header).
+To interact with certain REST APIs it's needed a JWT Token (send as Authorization header).
 This token is crypted using a RSA 256 key pair (the RSA keypair saved in this repository is just a sample).

 > JSON Web Token is an Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.
 The tokens are signed either using a private secret or a public/private key.
 > https://en.wikipedia.org/wiki/JSON_Web_Token